SnoringCatGames/surfacer/README.md

 -   Calculate the horizontal step that would reach the destination displacement over the given duration.
 -   Check for any unexpected collisions along the trajectory represented by the vertical and horizontal steps.
     -   If there is an intermediate surface that the player would collide with, we need to try adjusting the jump trajectory to go around either side of the colliding surface.
-        -   We call these points that movement must go through in order to avoid collisions, "constraints".
+        -   We call these points that movement must go through in order to avoid collisions, "waypoints".
         -   Recursively check whether the jump is valid to and from either side of the colliding surface.
         -   If we can't reach the destination when moving around the colliding surface, then try backtracking and consider whether a higher jump height from the start would get us there.
     -   If there is no intermediate collision, then we can calculate the ultimate edge movement instructions for playback based on the vertical and horizontal steps we've calculated.